Terrapin-Rocket-Team/Ground-Station/readme.md

 Other available commands can be seen using the "help" command, and are explained in further detail in the user guide.

 ### Data
-Received data is logged in .csv format and is placed in the /data directory under the name YYYY-MM-DDTHH-MM-SS.csv
+Received data is logged in ```.csv``` format and is placed in the ```/data``` directory under the name ```YYYY-MM-DDTHH-MM-SS.csv```.

 ## Configuration
-Certain application settings can be configured using the settings page (the gear icon in the top bar), commands in the debug window, or by directly editing the config.json file.
+Certain application settings can be configured using the settings page (the gear icon in the top bar), commands in the debug window, or by directly editing the ```config.json``` file.

 The available configuration options are
 - the main window scale, in case the main window is too big/small on different resolution screens
 - the debug window scale, in case the debug window is too big/small on different resolution screens
 - turn on/off debug mode, which will save recieved messages to test.json so they can be used without connecting to the device physically, log debug statements, and open the chromium dev tools used by Electron
 - turn on/off noGUI mode, which will open the debug window instead of the main application window on startup
+- turn on/off video mode, which activates the live video functionality (this functionality is documented in the User Guide)
 - set the baud rate of the serial port connection for compatibility with different devices
 - set the maximum size of the map tile cache so that it does not take up too much storage

 ## Future development

-Features that may be added in the future include
+Features that may be added in the future include:
-- Integration with live video downlink
-- Add APRS IGate capability
-- Separate processes so that data will still be logged even if the main application crashes
+- Interface overhaul
+- Multiplexing bandwidth improvements